refinedev/refine/documentation/docs/core/refine-component/index.md

 ## `routerProvider`

-**refine** provides a simple interface from the `routerProvider` prop to infer the resource from route, pass, parse and sync the query parameters and handle navigation operations.
-This provider and its properties are optional but it is recommended to use it to get the most out of **refine**.
+**Refine** provides a simple interface from the `routerProvider` prop to infer the resource from route, pass, parse and sync the query parameters and handle navigation operations.
+This provider and its properties are optional but it is recommended to use it to get the most out of **Refine**.
 Bindings to pass to the `routerProvider` prop are provided for the following libraries:

 - React Router via `@refinedev/react-router-v6`
 - Next.js via `@refinedev/nextjs-router`